Aquatic management areas

 DNR fisheries' APM staff work with lakeshore residents to balance native plant conservation with the desire to recreate and access lakefront property.

-Although not the only measure, DNR fisheries has developed a fish-based index of biological integrity that scores lake health based on the community of fish, plants and aquatic life it sustains.
+Although not the only measure, DNR fisheries have developed a fish-based index of biological integrity that scores lake health based on the community of fish, plants and aquatic life it sustains.

-Learn how a habitat rich in diversity can bring beauty to your shoreline, attract wildlife and pollenators as well as improve water quality.
+Learn how a habitat rich in diversity can bring beauty to your shoreline, attract wildlife and pollinators, and improve water quality.